Meta Clustering for Collaborative Learning: Introduction

-\textbf{Data Integration}.
-Data integration is a method that integrates information from different data sources.
-Either by sharing model parameters or directly combining datasets, data integration methods improve statistical performance when a global model (type) is assumed.
-Many methods have been proposed.
-For example, \cite{tang2016fused} developed a fused lasso approach to to learn parameter heterogeneity in linear model on different datasets. \cite{li2018integrative} proposed an integrative method of linear discriminant analysis (LDA) for multi-type data, which is theoretically shown to improves classification accuracy over the performance of LDA on a single data source. \cite{jensen2007bayesian} proposed a Bayesian hierarchical model, in a variable selection framework, that integrates three types of data in gene regulatory networks: gene expression data, ChIP binding data and promoter sequence data.
+\textit{Data Integration}.
+Data integration aims to improve statistical performance by sharing model parameters or combining datasets.
+Many methods have been proposed in this research direction.
+For example, \citet{tang2016fused} developed a fused lasso approach to learn parameter heterogeneity in linear models on different datasets. \citet{li2018integrative} proposed an integrative method of linear discriminant analysis (LDA) for multi-type data, which was shown to improve classification accuracy over the performance on a single dataset. \citet{jensen2007bayesian} proposed a Bayesian hierarchical model in a variable selection framework that integrates three types of data in gene regulatory networks: gene expression, ChIP binding, and promoter sequence. \citet{yang2019high} studied the problem of integrating regression data from different sources by pooling data for centralized learning.
+They proposed an objective function that estimates regression coefficients by penalizing pairwise differences between coefficients of the same covariate to identify heterogeneous and homogeneous coefficients automatically. \citet{hector2020joint} proposed a method for joint integrative analysis of multiple data sources with correlated vector outcomes under a distributed quadratic inference function framework.
+They assume the clustering of data sources is known.
+In that regard, our approach may be used as a preliminary step before applying their method when the underlying clustering structure is unknown.

-In comparison to most data integration methods where statistical models (and parameters) are specified in each sub-dataset and thus estimated parameters are exchanged, the meta-learning framework allows different models for each learner and the estimated models are to be exchanged.
-No assumption is imposed on the form of the learning models.
-For example, one learner can use linear model to fit his/her sub-dataset while another leaner can use quadratic models.
-Indeed, for the purpose of clustering, the proposed SEC algorithm only exchanges the predicted values, without exchanging the parameters or the models.